 The Prime Minister said: “[Victorians] want to know they will get that support and if you meet that criteria you will get that support next week and you will get that payment next week.
 It will be provided into your bank account as all of these payments ordinarily are.”

-Access to Services Australia Disaster Assistance will be open to the public from Tuesday at www.servicesaustralia.gov.au or over the phone on 180 22 66.
+Access to Services Australia Disaster Assistance is via www.servicesaustralia.gov.au or over the phone on 180 22 66.